jlegind/Specimens_OCR/README.md

 1. Obtain image with labels
 2. Crop to label section of image - (cv2_crawl_and_crop.py)
 3. OCR the cropped image to Google Cloud Vision API (or other OCR service) - (read_specimen_text.py)
-4. Output is one or more text blocks
-5. OCR output of interest:
+4. OCR output of interest:
    - species name
    - date
    - catalog number

-   - institution name
-   - collector name
-6. The text tokens could be run against a look-up service such as the GBIF taxonomy API to determine if the text block contains a species name.
+5. The text tokens could be run against a look-up service such as the GBIF taxonomy API to determine if the text block contains a species name.
-    The institution name might be determined by testing the text against the GBIF GRSCICOL API service.

 ## The CV2_specimen_OCR script
 This script conforms to item 2 in the list above.
 The purpose is to acquire the part of the image where labels or text is stored.